projectara/greybus-spec/source/special/bootrom.rst

 """"""""""""""""""""""""""""""""""""

-Table :num:`table-bootrom-get-firmware-request` defines the Greybus Bootrom get firmware request payload.
-The request specifies an offset into the firmware blob, and the size of the stream of bytes requested.
-The stream size requested must be less than or equal to the size given by the most recent firmware size response (:ref:`firmware-size-response`) minus the offset; when it is not, the AP shall signal an error in its response.
-The module is responsible for tracking its offset into the firmware blob as needed.
+Table :num:`table-bootrom-get-firmware-request` defines the Greybus Bootrom Get Firmware Request payload.
+The Request specifies an offset into the firmware blob, and the size of the stream of bytes requested.
+The stream size requested must be less than or equal to the size given by the most recent Firmware Size Response (:ref:`firmware-size-response`) minus the offset; when it is not, the AP shall signal an error in its Response.
+The Interface is responsible for tracking its offset into the firmware blob as needed.

 .. figtable::